okada-lab/exhbma/README.md

 # How to use
 Please see notebooks in `tutorials/`.

-# API document
+# Documentation
-In preparing.
+User documentation is available [here](https://exhbma.readthedocs.io/en/latest/index.html).

 # Reference paper
 In preparing.